Here’s a question I get asked a lot as a therapist:

 Bake that into your brain because it’s one of the most counterintuitive but universally true laws of human psychology I can think of.
 And once you really believe it and start acting accordingly, everybody starts feeling better.

-So, how do we get out of a Fix-it Mindset and start helping people feel understood?
-The best way is to practice a technique called Reflective Listening.
+So, how do you get out of a fix-it mindset and start helping people feel understood?
+The best way is to practice a technique called reflective listening.

-- Your boss: I can’t believe Teddy embarrassed me like that in front of the whole staff!
+- Person A: I can’t believe Teddy embarrassed me like that in front of the whole staff!
 You: Sounds like you were really embarrassed.

-- Your husband: You never listen, you’re always just giving me advice.
-You: It seems like you feel as though I tend to just give advice without really listening to what you’re saying.
+- Person A: You never listen, you’re always just giving me advice.
+You: It seems like you feel like I tend to just give advice without really listening to what you’re saying.